-Humphrey was married to Jacqueline, Countess of Hainaut and Holland, daughter of William VI, Count of Hainaut at Hadleigh in Essex, sometime before 7 March 1423.
+Humphrey was married his cousin to Jacqueline, Countess of Hainaut and Holland, daughter of William VI, Count of Hainaut.
+The couple married at Hadleigh in Essex, sometime before 7 March 1423.
 Jacqueline had divorced John IV, Duke of Brabant and fled to England in 1421.
-Through this marriage Humphrey acquired the title of Count of Holland, Zeeland and Hainault, his right to bear these titles was contested by Jacqueline's cousin Philip, Duke of Burgundy.
-Humphrey travelled to Hainaut, but had to return to England, leaving Jacqueline behind in Hainaut.
-Philip the Good, the new Duke of Burgundy, backed her ex-husband John IV, and in 1425 Jacqueline surrender to him and was imprisoned in Ghent, her marriage to Humphrey was annulled in 1428 and Jacqueline died disinherited in 1436.
+Through this marriage, Humphrey acquired the title of Count of Holland, Zeeland and Hainault, his right to bear these titles was contested by Jacqueline's cousin Philip, Duke of Burgundy.
+Humphrey travelled to Hainaut but had to return to England, leaving Jacqueline behind in Hainaut.
+Philip the Good, the new Duke of Burgundy, backed her ex-husband John IV, and in 1425 Jacqueline surrendered to him and was imprisoned in Ghent, her marriage to Humphrey was annulled in 1428 and Jacqueline died disinherited in 1436.

-Eleanor had been a lady-in-waiting to Jacqueline d'Hainault, who on his return to England in 1425, became Humphrey's mistress.
+Eleanor reported to be 'beautiful, intelligent, and ambitious', was the daughter of Reginald Cobham, 3rd Baron Sterborough, 3rd Lord Cobham and Eleanor Culpeper and had been a lady-in-waiting to Jacqueline of Hainault.
+On Humphrey's return to England in 1425, she became his mistress.
 On the annulment of his marriage to Jacqueline, Humphrey married Eleanor.
 Humphrey had two known illegitimate children, Arthur (died 1447) and Antigone who married firstly Henry Grey, 2nd Earl of Tankerville, Lord of Powys (c.
 1419-1450) and secondly John d'Amancier.
-It is uncertain if they were Eleanor's children born before the marriage, or were the offspring of previous mistress.
+It is uncertain if they were Eleanor's children born before the marriage or were the offspring of a previous mistress.